KustoszApp/docs/source/development/installer.md

 ## Setting up Vagrant

-Installer is ready to be run, but you need a target to run it against.
+You need a machine you can test installer on.
 We suggest using [Vagrant](https://www.vagrantup.com/), which provides easy way to manage local virtual machines.

-You need Vagrant and plugin to virtual machine provider. [vagrant-libvirt](https://github.com/vagrant-libvirt/vagrant-libvirt) is usually included in distribution repository, making it one of the easiest to set up - just install vagrant and vagrant-libvirt, make sure that system services are started, add your user to `libvirt` group and you are good to go.
+You need Vagrant and plugin to virtual machine provider. [vagrant-libvirt](https://github.com/vagrant-libvirt/vagrant-libvirt) included in most distributions, making it one of the easiest to set up - just install vagrant and vagrant-libvirt packages, make sure libvirt system service is started, add your user to `libvirt` group and you are good to go.
 When in doubt, consult your distribution documentation.

 In root directory of installer, create file named `Vagrantfile` with following content: